NoviantoA/noviantoa/README.md

 <!-- -   🔭 I’m currently working on a Java web app 👨‍💻 -->

 -   👨‍🎓 I'm currently working on my studies
--   🌱 I’m currently learning more about Java and Go
+-   🌱 I’m currently learning more about Java and Cloud Computing
 -   🤝 I’m looking to collaborate on various open source projects
 -   ⚡️ I would like to work on technologies that improve our lives and create a sustainable and better future
 -   📫 Contact me [here](https://www.linkedin.com/in/m-novianto-anggoro-3915b9245/)